sahlet-official/selfdev/README.md

 I want to start my self-development process not by setting my goals (not hang a carrot in front of me and dream about the taste of it) and then try to achieve them in the spirit of the traditional racers for success phrase "fake it until you make it".
 No. I don't want to look like successful.
 I actually even don't want to be successful (in terms of society).
 I want just live life with pleasure do what I want or nothing at all (which is also cool thing actually - just live and do nothing).
 So I want to start with creating of really powerful strong foundation - create my "Backend" that will allow me to make the "Frontend" whatever I want.
 If saying in allegories: on such foundation I will be able to launch rockets, build skyscraper, malls, or just live like that and with time the foundation will be overgrown with forest (do nothing and see what's happening).
-[Click here to see what exactly foundation means]().
+[Click here to see what exactly foundation means](./FOUNDATION.md).

 <img src="https://user-images.githubusercontent.com/45210795/182031447-184eaad7-124d-417f-9414-5410c35cfcbf.jpg" width="100%"/>
 <br clear="left"/>

-What exactly foundation means:
-1. To practice exercises for:
-   -to impact cognitive functions;
-   -to choose and develop mindset (principles) that will allow me to define the foundation to live life as I want (relaxed enough, happy) and for everything what I do, in a sense, religion built not on dogmas, but on naturally formed regularities obtained by personal experience or provable ways;
-   -to develop acceptance;
-   -to be able to manage the degree to which environment influences my mental and emotional state;
-   -to feel the sufficiency of satisfaction of basic needs;
-   -to see the choice and to make a choice to do something extra (besides satisfying basic needs) or not;

-   Suppose it will be mindfulness.
-Actually I am already available to be happy - mindfulness helped with it.
-I have practiced mindfulness about year and half and have one year break.
-I have learned a lot over time with and without practice.
-Feel great potential in further development in this direction.
-2. Set up deep understanding people's needs, use knowledge on practice for my life, recognize a need and satisfy it directly.
-3. Set up processes for maintaining physical and mental health and system of crisis prevention.
-   Develop and integrate behavior templates that will allow me maintaining health.
-Monitor a number of parameters.
-Allowing timely detection or even prevention of deviation from the desired healthy state.
-4. Find out what I can do, what is recommended doing (allowed) and what is not recommended doing.
-   What are my limits, what lifestyle is optimal for me according to my initial parameters (health, type of nervous system, genetic predisposition, susceptibility to disease, some other parameters...).
-5. Set up skills of communication with people (soft skills, emotional intelligence, oratory, rhetoric).

-Other directions will depend on what are my needs.